JoaoPauloFontana/api-devcond/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## About CMS - Content Management System

-Educational purposes.
-I'm making a note system for each registered user.
-Each one will have their own notes, without being able to edit, or create the others.

-In the project, for the dashboard, I am using the adminLte (composer library).

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/5.4/installation#installation)